 ALL HISTORY MUST INCLUDE A CAT So: fifteen hours drawing this angel from this exact spot: a complete sweep of history.
 We have the 6th-Century windows around the dome, the post-Latin mosaic Angel, some of Sultan Abdulmecid’s 1841 paint, the Byzantine balustrade, an Ottoman chandelier, and a medallion with Abdulmecid’s tribute in Arabic to family and Allah.
 All of this in one shot required sitting on a campstool precisely lined up against certain scars on the marble floor, because I have to get up now and then, moving the stool, and the perspective hangs on a hair.
 Lots of concentration here!
 As always I muse, while drawing, on the passionate concentration of the original mosaic artists, keeping the grand gesture in such a slow tedious medium.
 That face up there is over three feet wide.

 To break things up a little, I wandered around drawing those graffiti crosses, probably put here by Fourth Crusaders.
 We talked a lot about them in the post HOT CROSSES: Drawing Crusader Graffiti in Hagia Sophia.
 I was down on the floor in front of the nave drawing this one hacked into the floor when another sort of angel came over to watch, followed by his parents.

 COMING OF AGE If there is an icon of boyhood in Turkey, this is it.
 Emirhan here is attired for his Sunnet, his circumcision, followed by a party to celebrate his manhood.
 Every Turkish boy goes through this ceremony, and it bonds them for life.
 It may or may not take place with an anesthetic, but it will take place.
 Before the great event the little boy parades around town in as grand a fashion as his parents can afford, often in this costume of a miniature Sultan.
 Normally I don’t take requests, but when his father asked I just couldn’t resist.

-AND HERE’S THE CAT One of Hagia Sophia’s stellar guards with Obama Gul Kitty, who our President petted on National TV while visiting Hagia Sophia back in 2008.
+AND HERE’S THE CAT One of Hagia Sophia’s stellar guards with Obama Gul Kedi, who our President petted on National TV while visiting Hagia Sophia back in 2008.
 Hagia Sophia is popular with American Presidents: here it is in 1999 with the Clintons inside.